Best Places to Visit in Dublin: Check Out Some Must-Visit Local Attractions

 Dublin Castle

 The historic Dublin Castle is a magnificent structure which will take you back to the medieval era.
 It is a lively example of mixed architecture.
 It was constructed in the early 13th century on a Viking Settlement site.
 The Dublin Castle served as the headquarters of the British administration in Ireland.
-The Irish government took over this place in 1922 officially.
+The Irish government took over this place officially in 1922.
 The fancy State Apartments and the beautiful Chapel Royal are other eye-catching attractions here.

 Also Read: Weekend Getaways from Birmingham for Students